j0i0m0b0o/jump-loss-libraries/README.md

 - Inputs: `F` is the oracle fee in “thousandths of a basis point” (contract units).
 Example: `5000 → 0.05%`.
 - Reconnects: Exponential backoff with jitter; state persists across reconnects.

+  **FOR BOT USERS: dispute jump loss in $ can be approximated with JL * (newAmount1ToUsd + newAmount2ToUsd). can plug this directly into dispute EV logic.**

 ## Layout

 - `jumplossPython.py` — Python CLI tool